jacob-alford/schemata-ts/README.md

 Create a new combinator file using `yarn generate:template [string | number] [NameOfCombinator]`.
 Note: the name of the new combinator must be unique, and begin with a capital letter.

 Once the new combinator modules are in place, run `yarn generate:schemables` and the ts script will update the typeclass instances and SchemableExt module with the newly created combinators.
+Don't forget to add tests!

 ### Generating Documentation